 Getting treatment for HIV is very important because it can help prevent a variety of serious complications.
-If not diagnosed and treated at the earliest opportunity, HIV can reach its final stage and become AIDS, one of the most fatal diseases today that still does not have a cure.
+If not diagnosed and treated at the earliest opportunity, HIV can reach its final stage and become AIDS, one of fatal diseases today that still does not have a cure.

-HIV and AIDS can both damage a person's immune system, resulting to the inability to fight off bacteria, viruses, and other organisms that bring diseases.
+HIV and AIDS can both damage a person's immune system, resulting in the inability to fight off bacteria, viruses, and other organisms that bring diseases.
 They are both frequently transmitted from one person to another through sexual contact.

 Fusion inhibitors or entry inhibitors - these are medications that protect the CD4 cells from HIV.
 They block the entryway so as to not let the virus cause more damage.

 NNRTIs or Non-Nucleoside Reverse Transcriptase Inhibitors - these drugs turn off the proteins that the HIV requires to replicate itself.

 PIs or Protease Inhibitors - these drugs turn off the protease protein to not allow HIV to replicate itself.

 Integrase Inhibitors - these perform by turning off a protein that the virus needs to be able to inject its genetic components into the CD4 cells.